Wherein Valentina plays her cards right.

 "Not really."

 "Okay.
-Your golden Crowns will not degrade over time, but those paper bits that keep making their way into my pocket will.
+Your golden crowns will not degrade over time, but those paper bits that keep making their way into my pocket will.
 Besides, my father always says money isn't worth anything until you've got something tangible in your hands.
 Until such a time it is only numbers in a ledger, because, you know, the banks don't keep all your deposited money in a vault.
 There wouldn't be enough money in the world to go around."

 Bosra listened to Tina prattle on and had to agree that Rhodum of Effyne was right about this.
-She had coin, she usually kept it on her.
-But it was only the potential of something until she would spent it.
+She had coin; she usually kept it on her.
+But it was only the potential of something until she spent it.
 It wasn't really food yet, nor clothes, nor a night spent in an inn, or ale bought in a tavern.
 Not yet.

 "Okay."